It’s a shared office. The business plan explains it like this:

 Nottingham NG1 1DS

 Memberships, day passes and half day passes are available.
-Please see the Membership Matrix for details on costs and benefits.
+Please see the Rates Page for details on costs and benefits.

 For free coworking days, workshops and other events, check out the events list.